Vortexmind/cf-zt-m365-split-tunnel-automation/README.md

 The header includes a Sun/Moon toggle button for switching between light and dark mode.
 The initial mode is selected from the user's browser or system preference (`prefers-color-scheme`).
 The selection is persisted in `localStorage`.

-The dashboard has five cards:
+The dashboard has five cards on the Dashboard tab:

 - **Activity**: Shows last sync time, M365 version, entry counts, dry-run flag, and any errors.
 Auto-refreshes every 60 seconds.
-- **Schedule**: Displays the cron schedule and description, shows whether syncs are active or paused, provides a pause/resume toggle, a "Force Sync Now" button, and a "Remove Managed" button to remove all M365-managed entries while preserving others (requires confirmation).
+- **Schedule**: Displays the cron schedule and description, shows whether syncs are active or paused, provides a pause/resume toggle, a "Sync Now" button, and a "Remove Managed" button to remove all M365-managed entries while preserving others (requires confirmation).
 - **Services**: Toggle switches for each configurable service area (Exchange, SharePoint, Skype).
+At least one service must remain selected.
 The Common service area is always included and is shown as a read-only info row.
 Changes are saved to KV via `POST /api/services` and take effect on the next sync (scheduled or manual).
 See [Configuring service areas](#configuring-service-areas) below.
 - **Preview**: Shows a "Run Preview" button that fetches and displays the diff of entries that would be added or removed on the next sync.
 - **Current Configuration**: Shows a "Load Configuration" button that fetches and displays the current split tunnel exclude list, partitioned into managed and preserved entries in scrollable tables.

 The dashboard also has a **Settings** tab with controls for M365 Instance, M365 Categories, Include IPv6, Include URLs, Dry Run, and Max Entries.
 Changes are saved to KV and take effect on the next sync.
 Each setting shows its source (Custom, Env, or Default).
 When Dry Run mode is active, a warning banner is displayed on the Dashboard tab.

+The **History** tab shows a chronological log of all sync and remove operations from the last 30 days.
+Each entry displays the operation type (sync/remove), trigger source (manual/cron), outcome (success, error, skipped, dry run), and a summary of changes or error details.
+History entries are stored in KV and pruned automatically on each write.

 ## Cron Schedule